 IMPORTANT NOTE: I have created this guide to give you insider tips on how to enjoy your stay in my beloved Moraitika to the max!
 I do not receive commission from anyone, and I am only showcasing them here as to help family and friends.
 All these lovely people will be thrilled to hear you came to Moraitika and met them because of this website, so please ensure to mention ‘Frosso’ sent you!

 My award-winning romance, The Ebb, is partly set in Moraitika and Messonghi in the 1980s.
 Go here to get a FREE copy now.
-My gift to you today for visiting my guide!
-Thank you!
+Thank you for visiting my guide.

 Do you prefer paperbacks?
 You can order all my books on Amazon, at your nearest bookstore or at your local library.